Branch Management

 Hero image for Branch Management

-Our methodology is mostly inspired by git-flow which basically allows separating works by branch types: feature/bug/chore (user story types) and release type.
+The team’s methodology is mostly inspired by git-flow, based on separating work by branch types: feature/bug/chore (user story types) and release type.

 Formatting

-• Use lowercase and kebab-case for branches names.
+• Use lowercase and kebab-case for branch names.

 feature/list_job_positions